howard9192/Promptgpt/README.md

 PromptPerfect is a popular automated prompt generation tool that is available for ChatGPT Plus users and costs money ontop of paying for ChatGPT Plus.
 It's is an excellent platform for users who need assistance with crafting prompts.
 While both PromptPerfect and PromptGPT are designed to generate prompts for AI models, they each have unique characteristics that differentiate them.
 Here's a comparison table to highlight the differences, and why to use the open source PromptGPT framework.

 For our comparison, the following request was given to both platforms: " I want to apply to harvard medical school.
 I need help in the application process specifically for my application essay.
 Can you please help me in this.
 I have a draft ready."

+The full analysis can be found here:
-Here's a comparison table highlighting their differences:
+Here's a summary comparison table highlighting their differences:

 Scoring guide:
 - **1**: Does not meet criteria